nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 ## Enter The Main Stream Media
 The [main stream media](https://en.wikipedia.org/wiki/Mainstream_media) and social networking sites have learned that [stories spun in a negative hyperbolic way are often more performant for the metric they want (time on site) than stories that are told in a balanced way](https://www.theatlantic.com/technology/archive/2014/06/everything-we-know-about-facebooks-secret-mood-manipulation-experiment/373648/).

-I wonder what would happen if everybody – especially the MSM – recognised the damage this negativity is inevitably doing and changed their focus from spinning everything negatively to using their platforms for affecting positive change.
-Maybe I crazy, but I think that attempting to understand the world seems like a more useful way to spend time than pointing and screaming at things.
+I wonder what would happen if everybody – especially the MSM – recognised the damage this constant state of hysteria is doing to society, and changed their focus from spinning everything negatively to affecting positive change.

-Imagine, instead of just pointing at parts of the machine and saying "that's broken", "fuck, that's broken", "it's all broken YOLO", we looked and said "hey, that's fucked BUT here's a way I think we could fix it".
-Not only would this imaginary society be orders of magnitude better to exist in, it would be more productive than in our wildest dreams.
-It would be so productive because it would replace the current fashion of recreational outrage with recreational problem solving.
+Imagine, instead of just pointing at parts of the machine and saying "that's broken", "that's broken", "it's all broken YOLO", we looked and said "hey, that's definitely fucked BUT here's a way I think we could fix it".
+Not only would this imaginary society be orders of magnitude better to exist in, it would be more productive than our wildest dreams.

+Society would be so productive because the current fashion of recreational outrage would be replaced with *recreational problem solving*.

 Saying "it's broken" is easy – anyone can do that.
-Fixing problems, that's where it get's hard.
-Because it means you need to actually make an effort to understand the world, and that is no easy thing to to properly.
+Fixing problems, that's where things get interesting.
+Because it means you need to actually make an effort to **understand** the world.

 This Hacker News comment is a perfect example of what I'm talking about.
 The comment is in response to a article on VOX titled "[The rich are hoarding economic growth](https://www.vox.com/policy-and-politics/2017/8/8/16112368/piketty-saez-zucman-income-growth-inequality-stagnation-chart)":